lbryio/lbrycrd/README.md

 Contributions to this project are welcome, encouraged, and compensated.
 For more details, see [lbry.io/faq/contributing](https://lbry.io/faq/contributing)

+The codebase is in C++03, C++11 is currently not supported but we will be migrating to it in the near future.
+Recommended GCC version is 4.8 or greater.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
 [Releases](https://github.com/lbryio/lbrycrd/releases) are created regularly to indicate new official, stable release versions.